AlphaPrime7/Health_Insurance_Project_SAS/README.md

 # Health_Insurance_Project_SAS (Understanding how family size an arbitrary construct created by me drives health expenses)
-- Ordinarily the project seeks to answer how people with or without kids spend moeny (health centric vs non-health centric)
+- Ordinarily the project seeks to answer how people with or without kids spend money (health centric vs non-health centric)
 - A comprehensive health insurance project done as a personal endeavor to understand insurance data given a failed interview with BCBS.
 - The project ended up being a part of the Biostatistics I course at UMKC.
 - A few takebacks were some data coding issues when attempting to decouple a bimodal distribution for the Small Family Size Level (SFS) that led to the initial project producing some incorrect results.